Managing Slow Receivers

 public static final Operation FORCED_DISCONNECT = new Operation("FORCED_DISCONNECT", true, // isLocal true, // isRegion OP_TYPE_DESTROY, OP_DETAILS_NONE );

-A cache closes due to being expelled from the distributed system by other members.
+A cache closes due to being expelled from the cluster by other members.
 Typically, this happens when a member becomes unresponsive and does not respond to heartbeat requests within the member-timeout period, or when ack-severe-alert-threshold has expired without a response from the member.

 Note: This is marked as a region operation.